The Best Electric Pick-up Trucks in Canada for 2025

 Ram 1500 REV

-Ram was the last of the legacy automakers in North America to announce its EV truck plans when it confirmed that the Ram 1500 REV will begin production in 2024.
+Ram was the last of the legacy automakers in North America to announce its EV truck plans when it confirmed that the Ram 1500 REV will begin production.
+It was originally slated to start delivery in 2024, but its arrival has now been delayed until sometime in 2026.

 Here’s what we know about the Ram 1500 REV in Canada so far.
 Estimated range is placed at 560 km with the standard 168 kWh battery pack, while the optional 229 kWh battery pack will provide up to 800 km.
 Power output is pegged at 654 hp and 620 lb‑ft of torque, delivering a 0 to 100 km/h time of 4.5 seconds.
-The brand is predicting a towing capacity of up to 14,000 pounds and a payload capacity of up to 1,700 pounds.
-Pricing is expected to be announced closer to the Ram 1500 REV’s arrival in Canadian dealerships toward the end of 2024.
+The brand is predicting a towing capacity of up to 6,350 kg (14,000 lbs) and a payload capacity of up to 771 kg (1,700 pounds).
+Pricing will to be announced closer to the Ram 1500 REV’s arrival in Canadian dealerships.

 Toyota EPU

-Toyota is later to the electric pick-up game, but the brand made waves at this year’s Tokyo Motor Show by putting its EPU Concept on the world stage.
-The Japanese marque has opted to go smaller for its first foray into electric pick-ups: the EPU’s footprint is smaller than a Tacoma.
+Toyota made waves at the 2023 Tokyo Motor Show by putting its EPU Concept on the world stage.
+The Japanese marque has opted to go smaller for its next new pick-ups: the EPU’s footprint is smaller than a Tacoma.
 Because it’s still in concept form, no information has been released around power, range, price, or delivery dates.
-But it at least now seems very likely that an electric Toyota truck is on the way.
+In fact, according to current rumours, it’s not even clear whether the EPU — which observers assumed stood for Electric Pick-Up — will even be battery electric at all.
+Recent rumours have it arriving in 2027 in gas and hybrid formats.
+We’ll need to keep an eye on this one.

 Related Topics: